P-Seebauer/multiple-cursors.el/README.md

  - `mc/insert-numbers`: Insert increasing numbers for each cursor, top to bottom.
  - `mc/sort-regions`: Sort the marked regions alphabetically.
  - `mc/reverse-regions`: Reverse the order of the marked regions.
+ - `mc/cycle-at-once` : Temporarily disables multiple cursors, but save it's state and you can cycle through the cursors
+ - `mc/stop-cycle-at-once` : Restore normal multiple cursor behaviour

 ## Tips and tricks